genomicepidemiology/flankophile/README.md

 It can be found here [Resfinder_08_02_2022_dub_rem.fa](input/example_input_files/Resfinder_08_02_2022_dub_rem.fa).
 The ResFinder database consists of acquired antimicrobial resistance genes.
 The version found in this repository is from February 8 2022.
-The uptodate ResFinder database is found [here](https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/).
+The up-to-date ResFinder database is found [here](https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/).

 #### Sample input list